-4 Reasons You Should Get Vaccinated
+4 Reasons You Should Get VaccinatedPublished: July 17, 2023

-Vaccines are recommended throughout our lives.
-Specific recommendations are based on age, lifestyle, occupation, travel destinations, medical conditions and vaccines received in the past.
+When it comes to vaccines, which are reccommended throughout our lives, it’s simply a matter of protecting your health.
+Specific recommendations are based on age, medical conditions, lifestyle, occupation, travel destinations and vaccines received in the past.

-The importance of vaccines
+The Importance of Vaccines

 Every year, thousands of adults in the U.S. become needlessly ill from infectious diseases.
-Many adults are hospitalized and some even die from diseases that could be prevented by vaccines.
+Many adults are hospitalized, and some even die from diseases that could be prevented by vaccines.

-- Flu is responsible for up to 35.6 million illnesses and 56,000 deaths each year.
+- Flu is responsible for up to 41 million illnesses and 35,000 deaths each year.

-- About 900,000 people get pneumococcal pneumonia every year, leading to as many as 400,000 hospitalizations and 28,000 deaths.
+- Up to 600,000 people get pneumococcal pneumonia every year, leading to as many as 150,000 hospitalizations and 6,000 deaths.